$1,500

 After seven years of legal residency (reduced to five years for citizens of certain Spanish-speaking countries), you can apply for Costa Rican citizenship.
 Costa Rica allows dual citizenship, so Americans and Canadians do not need to renounce their original nationality.
 Citizenship requires a basic Spanish language test and knowledge of Costa Rican history and culture.

-See if Costa Rica is your best matchCost of Living — Region by Region
+Build your Costa Rica monthly budgetCost of Living — Region by Region

 San José & Central Valley